zAzNzUzJ/Coding-Practice/README.md

 # Coding-Practice
-- problemsolving -  codes - python and C
+- Problemsolving -  codes - python and C
+- Basic - Coding for Practice
+-